Remote sensing in archaeology: Location of ancient Iram

 Iram of the Pillars is a lost city (or region surrounding the lost city) on the Arabian Peninsula.
 In the early 1980s a group of researchers interested in the history of Iram used NASA remote sensing satellites, ground penetrating radar, Landsat program data and images taken from the Space Shuttle Challenger as well as SPOT data to identify old camel train routes and points where they converged.
 These roads were used as frankincense trade routes around 2800 BC to 100 BC.

 One area in the Dhofar province of Oman was identified as a possible location for an outpost of the lost civilization.
 A team including adventurer Ranulph Fiennes, archaeologist Juris Zarins, filmmaker Nicholas Clapp, and lawyer George Hedges, scouted the area on several trips, and stopped at a water well called Ash Shisar.
 Near this oasis was located a site previously identified as the 16th century Shis'r fort.
 Excavations uncovered an older settlement, and artifacts traded from far and wide were found.
 This older fort was found to have been built on top of a large limestone cavern which would have served as the water source for the fort, making it an important oasis on the trade route to Iram.
 As the residents of the fort consumed the water from underground, the water table fell, leaving the limestone roof and walls of the cavern dry.
 Without the support of the water, the cavern would have been in danger of collapse, and it seems to have done so some time between 300-500 AD, destroying the oasis and covering over the water source.

 Four subsequent excavations were conducted by Dr. Juris Zarins, tracing the historical presence by the people of ʿĀd, the assumed ancestral builders of Iram.

 Egypt and the Roman Empire

 Archaeologist Dr Sarah Parcak uses satellites to search for sub-surface remains, as described in her TED Talk on the subject of space archaeology and uses of citizen science.
 Parcak uses these satellites to hunt to for lost settlements, tombs, and pyramids in Egypt's Nile Delta.
 She has also prospectively identified several significant sites in various parts of the ancient Roman Empire.

+Jerusalem

+A team of Israeli researchers have used muon imaging combined with Lidar to map underground structures in Jerusalem, Israel.